Home

 The Problem

 Most integration plans assume momentum will build after the deal closes.
-What actually slows organizations down is uncertainty about who decides what.
+What actually slows organizations down is human execution friction.
+One area of friction is uncertainty about who decides what.

 Managers hesitate to escalate issues.